 Once your digital map is ready in the Mappedin system, you'll get a chance to preview before you make it live, which provides valuable collaboration time.
 You'll also have the opportunity to archive data using the snapshot feature and create updated maps without losing information along the way.

-Map Customizations
+Map customizations

 The Mappedin platform, along with the in-house mapping team, digitizes a staggering amount of mapping data from these 2D vector polygons.
 Once these shapes have rendered, you'll see them displayed as 3D objects that you can view from multiple angles.